BoostedDampi/LSColored/README.md

 ```

 ## ToDo 📝
-- **Better Color Profile Editing**: Implement more customizable color profiles for users to choose from.
+- **Better Color Profile Editing**: User editabele color profiles. (created library but have to evaluate performance)
 - **Files in Subfolders Listing**: Add an option to list files in subfolders recursively.
+[IN PROGRESS]
 - **Dynamic Directory Traversal**: Enable dynamic navigation through directories.
+[IN PLANNING]
-- **More Metadata in Verbose Mode**: Display additional file metadata when using verbose mode.
+- **More Metadata in Verbose Mode**: Display additional file metadata when using verbose mode (-ll).
 - **Add Tests**: Add a series of tests for simplified development and updating.

 ## License